 To create a paid account in Azure Government, follow the instructions in Create-Paid-Account.
 This API end point only includes Government cloud regions.

-Limitations of Video Indexer on Azure Government
+Limitations of Video Analyzer for Media on Azure Government

 No manual content moderation available in Government cloud.

 In the public cloud when content is deemed offensive based on a content moderation, the customer can ask for a human to look at that content and potentially revert that decision.

 No trial accounts.

 Bing description - in Gov cloud we will not present a description of celebrities and named entities identified.
 This is a UI capability only.